cwbaker/forge/README.md

 $ build
 ~~~

-Specify one or more commands on the command line to direct the build to perform different actions.
+Specify one or more commands on the command line to perform different actions.
 Commands are executed in the order that they are specified.

 To remove generated files run a *clean* build: